kent-rasmussen/azt/INSTALL.md

 If you click on an icon and get a flash and nothing more, you may need to run python from a command terminal (`⊞ win`+`R` then type 'cmd' in Windows) to see what errors are keeping it from running.

+## Download A→Z+T
+To get the program, either

+- run `git clone https://github.com/kent-rasmussen/azt.git` (in terminal)
+    - You may need to install Git (e.g. [here](https://git-scm.com/download/win) or [here](https://desktop.github.com/)) first, or
+- click on the green `code` button on the [main page](https://github.com/kent-rasmussen/azt.git) for download options.

+If you download an archive (e.g., zip file), extract it so you have a folder of files.
+Either way, put it somewhere sensible, so you can find it later.
+If you use `git clone`, you can update in the future with `git pull`, and just download the changes since you last updated.

 ## Python
 *If* you need to install [Python](https://python.org) (you may already have it), you can find it [here](https://python.org).
 - If you have more than one version of python installed (e.g. 2.7 and 3.6.8), be sure to know how to run version 3 for this program (may be called `python` or `python3`).